If you become unemployed

 When you go to the TE Office take along:

 When you have registered as an unemployed job seeker, the TE Office or your municipality’s employment services will review the information you have provided.
-They will determine whether the conditions for unemployment benefit are met in your situation and make a statement on whether you are entitled to unemployment benefit.
-They will also forward the statement to the party paying the benefit, i.e. the unemployment fund or Kela.
-Without this statement, you cannot receive unemployment benefit.
+They will issue a statement about your situation and submit it to the unemployment fund or Kela.
+The unemployment fund or Kela will take this statement into account when deciding whether you are entitled to unemployment benefit.
+At the same time, they will assess whether you meet the other conditions.

 Apply for benefits from the unemployment fund or Kela after you have been unemployed for two weeks.
 If you belong to an unemployment fund, apply for earnings-related daily allowance from the fund.
 If you do not belong to a fund, apply for basic unemployment allowance or labour market subsidy from Kela.
 Read more about different unemployment benefits on the InfoFinland web page Unemployment benefit.

-You can receive advice on matters relating to unemployment benefit at your TE Office or via the unemployment benefit counselling of the TE Services:
+You can receive advice on matters relating to unemployment benefit at your TE Office or via the employment services of your municipality’s employment services or the unemployment benefit counselling of the TE Services:

 If you start working or studying while you are unemployed, please notify the TE Office or your municipality’s employment services.
 They will advise you on how this will affect your unemployment benefit.